 Gardening takes skill and finesse, especially when it comes to finding the best annuals to plant in Colorado.
-High-altitude gardening takes know-how and planning, in addition to the green thumb you need with gardening anywhere.
-Instead of hoping for the best, take the guesswork out of your annuals with this helpful guide to the right flowers for your mountain home.
+High-altitude gardening takes know-how and planning in addition to the green thumb you need with gardening anywhere.
+Instead of hoping for the best, take the guesswork out of your annuals.
+Continue reading this helpful guide to learn which flowers will thrive in your mountain home.

 Why Is Colorado So Challenging for Gardeners?

 Colorado gets an average of 300 sunny days a year.
 That’s more than San Diego!
-But in the mountains, the sun is intense, making it hard to keep some flowering plants alive.
+But in the mountains, the sun is intense.
+And this makes it hard to keep some flowering plants alive.
 The blooms can burn, and the flowers don’t thrive.
-Also, there is such a variety of moisture levels, wind exposure, and the risk of frost, even late in the summer, that it can be a challenge to choose the right flowers and plants for your garden at high altitude.
+Also, there is such a variety of moisture levels and wind exposure.
+Similarly, there is a risk of frost, even late in the summer.
+Therefore, it can be a challenge to choose the right flowers and plants for your garden at high altitude.

 What Are the Best Annuals to Plant in Colorado Mountains?

 Some of the most reliable and best annuals to plant in Colorado mountain gardens include marigolds, zinnia, and sunflowers.
 They can stand up to the heat and intensity of the sun.
 Other options are Dahlia, snapdragons, pansies, petunias, and verbena.
 Though the nights in the Rocky Mountains can get quite cool, even in the summer, it can add to the intensity of the color of these flowers.

 When Is the Best Time to Plant Annuals?

 The best annuals to plant in Colorado can’t be planted until after the last frost, which is often thought to be after Memorial Day.
 To get flowers that will give your garden color right away, plant those that are already in full bloom.
 This will allow you to take advantage of the entire season.